Sack of Rome (410): Visigothic invasion of Rome

 Stilicho obeyed the orders of his emperor by sending his Eastern troops to Constantinople and leading his Western ones back to Italy.
 The Eastern troops Stilicho had sent to Constantinople were led by a Goth named Gainas.
 When Rufinus met the soldiers, he was hacked to death in November 395.
-Whether that was done on the orders of Stilicho, or perhaps on those of Rufinus' replacement Eutropius, is unknown.
+Whether that was done on the orders of Stilicho, or perhaps on those of Rufinus's replacement Eutropius, is unknown.

 The withdrawal of Stilicho freed Alaric to pillage much of Greece, including Piraeus, Corinth, Argos, and Sparta.
 Athens was able to pay a ransom to avoid being sacked.
 It was only in 397 that Stilicho returned to Greece, having rebuilt his army with mainly barbarian allies and believing the eastern Roman government would now welcome his arrival.
 After some fighting, Stilicho trapped and besieged Alaric at Pholoe.
 Then, once again, Stilicho retreated to Italy, and Alaric marched into Epirus.

 Why Stilicho once again failed to dispatch Alaric is a matter of contention.
 It has been suggested that Stilicho's mostly-barbarian army had been unreliable or that another order from Arcadius and the Eastern government forced his withdrawal.
 Others suggest that Stilicho made an agreement with Alaric and betrayed the East.
 Whatever the case, Stilicho was declared a public enemy in the Eastern Empire the same year.

 Alaric's rampage in Epirus was enough to make the eastern Roman government offer him terms in 398.
 They made Alaric magister militum per Illyricum, giving him the Roman command he wanted and giving him free rein to take what resources he needed, including armaments, in his assigned province.
 Stilicho, in the meantime, put down a rebellion in Africa in 399, which had been instigated by the eastern Roman empire, and married his daughter Maria to the 11-year-old Western emperor, Honorius, strengthening his grip on power in the West.